What Is Vicodin?

 Using Vicodin And Alcohol Together Can Harm Your Organs

-Both alcohol and Vicodin can, when abused separately, be harmful to your liver.
+Both alcohol and Vicodin can, when used separately, be harmful to your liver.
 When these drugs are used together the damage to your liver is compounded.
 Chronic drinkers should try to abstain from using any acetaminophen-containing product for these reasons.

 Your liver is responsible for metabolizing alcohol.
 When you drink too much, such as within patterns of binge drinking or chronic use, this organ cannot keep up.
 This causes an immense strain on your liver, one, which over time, can lead to liver damage.

-Vicodin abuse can also damage your liver.
+Vicodin use can also damage your liver.
 “Taking too much acetaminophen…is the most common cause of acute liver failure in the United States,” warns Mayo Clinic.
 Acute liver failure can, according to DailyMed, lead to liver transplant and death.

 Using acetaminophen can lead to acute liver failure by one of two ways, either by taking:

 - A single dose of the drug which is too high